The Foster Care System and Its Victims Part 3

 The Impact of Abuse and Trauma

-- Impaired brain development, which can impact a child's cognitive growth, their language skills, and their learning ability
+- Impaired brain development, which can impact a child's cognitive growth, language skills, and learning ability

 - Physical health problems, including broad-spectrum issues that affect victims well into adulthood, like allergies, asthma, ulcers, arthritis, and high blood pressure